The £3 morning-after pill and emergency contraceptive myths

 But it's also something people have a lot of questions about - from how much it costs to how safe it is.

-An online pharmacy has just started selling the pill for £3 - nearly ten times less than the price it goes for on the high street.
+Online pharmacy Dr Fox has just started selling the pill for £3 - nearly ten times less than the price it goes for on the high street.
 So, naturally, we had a few questions.

-According to Dr Steele, the medical director for the pharmacy in question, there are a number of reasons they're able to charge so little for emergency contraception.
+According to Dr Steele, the medical director for the pharmacy, there are a number of reasons they're able to charge so little for emergency contraception.